Framebuffers/Direwolf/README.md

 ### 🤝 Thanks

 Thanks for all the people that have helped me get this far in this lonely journey.
-Special thanks to Luis for giving me the greatest privilege in the world of letting me learn to do this.
+Special thanks to Luis for giving me the greatest privilege in the world of letting me learn to do this; and to Rodrigo, without his help I wouldn't be here.

 I’m open to any offer for employment— be it as a software engineer or inside BIM.
 If anyone’s interested, I’d like to get in touch!